t-mart/wap/README.rst

   The path *relative to this config file* of the directory you'd like to include in your packaged addon.

-  This cannot be a file -- it must be a directory because WoW only recognizes addons in their own directories in ``Interface/AddOns``.
+  This cannot be a file -- only directories are installable into WoW addons folders.

 ``dirs[*].toc``
 ^^^^^^^^^^^^^^^